whoop-t/omni-preview.nvim/README.md

 # Omni-Preview.nvim

 Provides a master list of nvim preview plugins for different filetypes and a command to tie them together.
 The goal is to get everything working quickly, while keeping open advanced configuration.
+Simple plugin + Awesome list of previews.

 https://github.com/user-attachments/assets/e9c0a587-0536-478d-b408-30422ac8e73b

 > [!IMPORTANT]